lpnh/icons-brew.yazi/README.md

 ## On Tap

-If you have a taste for [catppuccin flavors](https://github.com/catppuccin/catppuccin?tab=readme-ov-file#-palette), just grab the available ready-made theme inside the [catppuccin](/catppuccin) directory.
-Rename the file to `theme.toml` and add it to your Yazi configuration path.
+If you have a taste for [Catppuccin flavors](https://github.com/catppuccin/catppuccin?tab=readme-ov-file#-palette), just grab the available ready-made theme inside the [catppuccin](/catppuccin) directory.
+Rename the file to `theme.toml` and place it in your Yazi configuration path.
 This can be done with a single `curl` command.

 For the Mocha flavor: